 On some modules you will be able to negotiate the assessment type so that it aligns to your interests and needs.
 For example, you could choose to write a funding bid, a proposal for a small-scale investigation, a report or another agreed assessment type.

 Your final study is your dissertation or major project.
 This offers you the chance to further study a topic of particular interest and importance to you.

-Entry onto this Master’s Degree requires a minimum of a 2:1 Undergraduate honours degree in Theatre or another related discipline.
+Entry onto this Master’s Degree requires a minimum of a 2:1 Undergraduate honours degree in Education or another related discipline.

-If your honours degree is not in Theatre or a related discipline but you can provide a strong portfolio of visual work, your application will be considered.
+If your honours degree is not in Education or a related discipline but you can demonstrate extensive work experience in the field, your application may be considered.

 If you're an international student, you'll need to demonstrate experience, or qualifications equivalent to those above.